steveroe317/humidity-monitor/README.md

 * Change the WorkingDirectory entry to the humidity-monitor repo root
 * Change the ExecStart entry to env/bin/python within the repo root
-* Change User entry from steveroe to the login that will run the app
+* Change User entry from username to the login that will run the app
-* Change Group entry from steveroe to the login that will run the app
+* Change Group entry from usernamm to the login that will run the app

+If not logging data to a Firestore database

+* Remove the APP_SERVICE_KEY line.

+If logging data to a Firestore database

+* Change the environment APP_SERVICE_KEY variable to the path the the service account key json file stored under the repo root in the secrets subdirectory.
+For example
+`/home/username/humidity-monitor/secrets/humidity-monitor-service-account.json`
+* Change the environment APP_SITE variable to a name for the site at which the humidity monitor will be installed.
+This could be a building address or name.
+* Change the environment APP_LOCATION variable to a name for the location at the site where the humidity monitor will be installed.
+This could be a room number or name.

 Copy the modified humidity-monitor.service file to systemctl's service directory